w3c/cg-program/proposals/cg-process.md

 #### Grounds for rejection of a proposal

-The Community Development Lead does not formally approve proposals but may reject a proposal for a Community Group when the name or description are likely to cause offense or confusion, appear primarily intended for commercial purposes, are frivolous, or are overly broad.
+The Community Development Lead does not formally approve proposals but may reject a proposal for a Community Group when the name or description are likely to cause offense or confusion (e.g., claims that work is a standard), appear primarily intended for commercial purposes, are frivolous, or are overly broad.

 ### Active